mintmy82/data-analysis-project/README.md

 Retail businesses often struggle with:
 - Overstock and stockouts due to poor demand forecasting
-- Limited visibility into product-level sales performance
+- Limited visibility into real-time inventory performance
-- Lack of centralized dashboard to monitor real-time inventory status
+- Lack of centralized system for monitoring product sales

-The objective was to build a system that enables:
-- Efficient tracking of stock and sales trends
-- Identification of high-performing and underperforming products
-- Insights to optimize inventory management
+The goal are Build an end-to-end analytics pipeline to track performance, identify bottlenecks and provide actionable insights.

 # Methodology
 Step 1 — Data Extraction (SQL)
 - Used SQL queries with CTEs, Joins, and CASE statements to extract and clean data from the retail sales database.